Jérôme Lejeune: Origins of the discovery

 The laboratory notebook begun by Lejeune on 10 July 1957 indicates that on 22 May 1958 he succeeded in showing, for the first time, the presence of 47 chromosomes in a child with Down syndrome.
 This was two years after Tjio and Levan had proven that the human species has 46 chromosomes.
 On 13 June 1958, Lejeune identified an additional case, and a photo of the karyotype met with skeptical interest at the International Congress of Genetics in Montreal.
 The international community did not grasp the full impact of his discovery until 26 January 1959, when the French Academy of Sciences published the team's first paper presenting three case studies of children with Down syndrome.

-In January 1959, by studying new cases and to forestall similar research by the English, the Trousseau laboratory announced the results of the analysis of the slides in the Proceedings of the Academy of Sciences through a paper published with Lejeune as first author, Gautier second (her surname misspelled as Gauthier) and Turpin last author.
+In January 1959, by studying new cases and to forestall similar research by the English, the Trousseau laboratory announced the results of the analysis of the slides in the Proceedings of the Academy of Sciences through a paper published with Lejeune as first author, Gautier second (her surname misspelled as "Gauthier") and Turpin last author.

 On 16 March 1959, another presentation to the Academy of Sciences confirmed the team's initial publication, this time covering nine cases.
 In April 1959, the English team of Brown and Jacobs corroborated these results, citing the initial January 1959 publication by Lejeune, Gautier, and Turpin.
 “Mongolism” had become trisomy 21.
 The discovery opened up a new field of investigation for modern genetics and laid the foundation for a new discipline: cytogenetics.

+Dispute of the discovery

 Gautier has criticized the portrayal of Lejeune as the sole discoverer of trisomy 21.
 She has stated in interviews and in a 2009 article in the journal Médecine/Sciences that she worked without assistance from Lejeune to develop the necessary cytological and histological resources and techniques, and used these to prepare microscope slides showing the trisomy.
 By her account, Lejeune took her slides away under the pretence of having them photographed for her, but instead presented them as his own work at a conference and in a subsequent publication.
 Jean-Marie Le Méné, president of the Jérôme Lejeune Foundation, maintains that there is no evidence that Gautier made the key discovery.

 Gautier does not dispute that Lejeune identified the 47th chromosome as an extra copy of chromosome 21, but maintains that she was the first the notice the abnormal count.
-In a personal letter from 5 November 1958 to Gautier, Lejeune wrote appreciatively about 'your preparations' that were instrumental to the discovery, and Gautier appeared as co-author on two seminal papers: one on the discovery of trisomy 21 and a second one about the cell culture techniques that Gautier had learned during a scholarship (1955–1956) at Harvard, Boston which made the discovery possible.
+In a personal letter from 5 November 1958 to Gautier, Lejeune wrote appreciatively about her "preparations" that were instrumental to the discovery, and Gautier appeared as co-author on two seminal papers: one on the discovery of trisomy 21 and a second one about the cell culture techniques that Gautier had learned during a scholarship (1955–1956) at Harvard, Boston which made the discovery possible.